-Students who complete the required core courses as outlined above, including the Physical Chemistry Laboratory course (CHEM-UA 661); Inorganic Chemistry (CHEM-UA 711); two advanced electives in chemistry; at least two semesters of Advanced Independent Study and Research (CHEM-UA 997, 998) or Senior Honors in Chemistry (CHEM-UA 995, 996); and one course in Computer Science (at or above the level of CSCI-UA 2; CSCI-UA 101 preferred) will graduate with the degree of Bachelor of Science (B.S.) instead of the Bachelor of Arts (B.A.).
+Students who complete the required core courses as outlined above, including the Physical Chemistry Laboratory course (CHEM-UA 661); Inorganic Chemistry (CHEM-UA 711); three advanced electives in chemistry; at least two semesters of Advanced Independent Study and Research (CHEM-UA 997, 998) or Senior Honors in Chemistry (CHEM-UA 995, 996); and one course in Computer Science (at or above the level of CSCI-UA 2; CSCI-UA 101 preferred) will graduate with the degree of Bachelor of Science (B.S.) instead of the Bachelor of Arts (B.A.).
 Students should note that the B.S. program is very difficult to complete within a normal four-year academic program and that it confers no particular advantage to students in premedical or predental programs.

-Completion of the following four 6-point courses constitutes a minor in chemistry: CHEM-UA 125 or 127, 126 or 128, 225 or 227, and 226 or 228.
+Completion of the following four 5-point courses constitutes a minor in chemistry: CHEM-UA 125 or 127, 126 or 128, 225 or 227, and 226 or 228.
 Only three of the four courses may also be used to satisfy another department's major.
 No grade lower than C will count toward the minor, and an average of 2.0 or better in all chemistry courses is required.